opinion-extraction-propagation/TASC-PTASC/README.md

 2. We recommend the spark-1.3.1-bin-hadoop2.6 to be your running environment.

 ### sample
-We will upload some config sample and feature sample file as an example .
+We  upload  a train sample of topic TeamFollowBack with its related files in folder sample.
+Please read the sample/SAMPLE_README.md for details.

 ### Related works <br />
 **Please cite the following references in your related work.**